contrivancecompanychicago/cosine-game-forum-harlowe/miscdocs/comparison.md

-Appendix: Syntax comparison with SugarCube 1
+Disabled Appendix: Syntax comparison with SugarCube 1

 [SugarCube 1](http://www.motoslave.net/sugarcube/1/), one of the other story formats included in Twine 2, uses different markup and syntax to Harlowe.
 Additionally, its offered features and design philosophy also differ.
 This table offers a *very rough guide* to some of the major differences.